JoydebGIThub/java-practice-code/springBoot/use2DifferentDatabase.md

 1. create 2 seperate **datasource** in .properties.
 2. create 2 different packages
 3. And in 2 packages we need to create seperate entities, repositories, config file for every database
+### To use two databases simultaneously in a Spring Boot application, you need to:
+1. Define two DataSource beans
+2. Create two EntityManagerFactory beans
+3. Set up separate TransactionManagers
+4. Configure JPA repositories to point to each source

 #### Properties:
 ```properties